 College Dual Enrollment

 Foothill High School has partnered with Irvine Valley College to offer college courses to students who have an interest in Business, Kinesiology, Sign Language or Dance.
 Students who take these college level courses receive high school graduation credit along with the college course credit.
-Irvine Valley College is currently offering the following courses at Foothill High School:
+Irvine Valley College is currently offering the following courses to Juniors and Seniors at Foothill High School:

 This pathway is comprised of four classes - one is taken during the fall semester and three are taken simultaneously during the spring semester.
 Fulfills an A-G Electives requirement - each semester is equivalent to 10 high school credits.
 Students earn 3 college credits per semester.